Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 Open `config/default.json`

-`tokenInfo` is the token information of the omniverse tokens you will deploy, you can change it as what you like
+`tokenInfo` is the token information of the omniverse tokens you will deploy, you can change it as what you like.

 ```
 "tokenInfo": {